Add a module to your tenant

 That means, you first need to set up a client with credentials, an ID and a client secret, that will then be used by your Postman application to get an access token at your Digital Twin Registry tenant.

-Log in to the Access Management portal
+Log in to the Multitenant Access Control portal

 Tenant ID: At this point we assume that you have completed the steps at Request free access to an environment and already received a valid tenant ID as well as a user with full permission on this tenant.

-About the Access Management portal
+About the Multitenant Access Control portal

-• Creating client access (for Postman)
+Creating client access (for Postman)

-• For optional further management of users, roles, etc. (for example, to invite additional developers to your tenant)
+For optional further management of users, roles, etc. (for example, to invite additional developers to your tenant)

 Users